 |Trail Rides (Ages 9+)

 Campers have the opportunity (for an additional fee) to add a trail ride experience to their camp adventure.
-This is an off-camp activity led by experienced riding instructors.
+This is an off-camp activity where campers take a bus to the Alaska Horse Adventures Ranch in Palmer on Monday from 11:00 A.M. - 4:00 P.M.
+These trail rides are led by experienced riding instructors.
 Campers learn how to guide and direct the horse along with other horsemanship skills.

 With Camp Si-La-Meo as their base, Teen Trek campers set out each day for off-site adventures that take them into Alaska’s beautiful natural world.
 Each day is full of activities that build outdoor living skills and develop team and leadership abilities.
-At the end of the week, campers work as a team to plan, prep and pack for an overnight camping experience.
+On Thursday, campers work as a team to plan, prep and pack for an overnight camping experience that will return to Camp Si-La-Meo on Friday afternoon.